 Drugs And DWI:

-Sometimes, drug possession and DWI go hand-in-hand.
+Sometimes, drugs and DWI go hand-in-hand.
 Alcohol is not the only substance that a person has to have in their system to be charged with DWI.
-They can also be charged with DWI if drugs are in their blood or urine.
+Pursuant to Minnesota Statute §169A.20, a person can also be charged with DWI if drugs are in their blood or urine.
 In addition, an individual can be charged with DWI due to being intoxicated with alcohol and then have a second charged placed upon them because they are in possession of drugs.
 There are a number of combinations that exist that can result in a unique set of charges against you.
 These charges can be successfully challenged with the help of your Minnesota DWI lawyer.

 Controlled substances are broken down into schedules at the federal level as a part of the Controlled Substances Act.
 In Minnesota, controlled substances are broken down into five schedules.
 If an individual has any Schedule 1, Schedule II, or a metabolite of any of these substances within their system they can be charged with a DWI.
 This does not include marijuana or tetrahydrocannabinols.
 Examples of schedule I and II drugs are opium, cocaine, and ecstasy.

 If the controlled substance is a prescription drug and the driver has a valid prescription for the drug then the state would be required to prove that the quantity of the drug within the body caused actual impairment and was not medically prescribed.

 Under The Influence Of Hazardous Substances

 Being under the influence of a hazardous substance also results in a DWI charge.
 The reason is because drugs have an impact on the brain and the nervous system, seriously compromising a person’s ability to operate a motor vehicle.
 That is why when a patrol officer pulls a driver over due to suspicion of driving under the influence, that person is subject to blood and urine tests to detect the illegal substances.
 Refusal to take these tests also results in a DWI refusal charge.